What are Cajun Belle peppers?

 - Jalapeño reference scale: 5 times milder to equal heat

 - Use: Culinary

 - Size: Approximately 2 to 3 inches long, bell pepper shaped

 - Flavor: Sweet

 How hot is the Cajun Belle pepper?

-There’s a pretty wide spread of heat outcomes with the Cajun Belle, and a lot has to do with when they’re picked and eaten.
+There’s a pretty widespread of heat outcomes with the Cajun Belle, and a lot has to do with when they’re picked and eaten.
 Like with all hot peppers, the spiciness in this chili increases as the pepper ages on the vine, so a fully ripened red Cajun Belle will have much more heat than an unripened green one.
-This is critical since Cajun Belle’s are a type of bell pepper and are eaten, like other sweet peppers, throughout their maturation cycle (from green to red).
+This is critical since this chili is a type of bell pepper and is eaten, like other sweet peppers, throughout their maturation cycle (from green to red).

-There’s also dispute on the overall heat peak of this chili.
-While some say the Cajun Belle tops out at 1,000 Scoville heat units (poblano pepper level heat), many experience a heat that’s more inline with our reference point, the jalapeño.
+There’s also a dispute on the overall heat peak of this chili.
+While some say the Cajun Belle tops out at 1,000 Scoville heat units (poblano pepper level heat), many eaters experience a heat that’s more in line with our reference point, the jalapeño.
 We don’t see Cajun Belle’s reaching 8,000 SHU like a jalapeño can, but it certainly seems to be able to reach between 3,000 and 4,000 SHU which equals a mild or moderate heat jalapeño.
-Really, the Cajun Belle is often a mild chili, but it can cross over into the medium heat zone.
+Really, it is most often a mild chili, but it can cross over into the medium heat zone.